nuxeo/nuxeo-timeoff/README.md

 # About Nuxeo Timeoff plugin

 Nuxeo Timeoff is a holiday / timeoff request plugin.
-It deploys a [Polymer](https://www.polymer-project.org) based site to handle requests and all the managers / HR validation process.
+Based on a Nuxeo distribution (using workflow and automation chain features), this project demonstrates how to deploy a [Polymer](https://www.polymer-project.org) based site to handle requests and all the managers / HR validation process.
 This plugin is only the website, all the business process is handled inside the Studio Project.

 This whole application is built as a single app page, with several [Iron and Paper Polymer Components](https://elements.polymer-project.org/) and [Nuxeo Elements](https://github.com/nuxeo/nuxeo-elements) to communicate with Nuxeo.
-The only Nuxeo specific contribution is a [content enricher](https://doc.nuxeo.com/x/5wUuAQ) used to get user's profile avatar url if present.

 # Description